polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/architecture.md

 ## FRAME primitives

+Substrate comes with an opinionated toolkit for building runtimes in Rust called FRAME.
+That said, the runtime can be built in any way, with any language, so long as it can communicate to the client.

 The core Substrate codebase ships with [FRAME](/v3/runtime/frame), Parity's system for Substrate runtime development that is used for chains like [Kusama](https://github.com/paritytech/polkadot/blob/master/runtime/kusama/src/lib.rs) and [Polkadot](https://github.com/paritytech/polkadot/blob/master/runtime/polkadot/src/lib.rs).
 FRAME defines additional runtime primitives and provides a framework that makes it easy to construct a runtime by composing modules, called [pallets](/v3/runtime/frame#pallets).
 Each pallet encapsulates domain-specific logic that is expressed as a set of a [storage items](/v3/runtime/storage), [events](/v3/runtime/events-and-errors), [errors](/v3/runtime/events-and-errors#errors), and [dispatchable functions](/v3/getting-started/glossary#dispatch).